HassanRaza02/EVM-HELPER/docs/fetch-tokens-guide.md

 - GRAPHQL_API_KEY: Your Graph API key
 - ETH_RPC_URL: Your Sepolia RPC URL
 - DATABASE_URL: MongoDB connection string (if using database storage)

+### Required Dependencies
+- graphql-request: For querying The Graph API
+- dotenv: For loading environment variables
+- ethers: For interacting with Ethereum contracts
+- axios: For making HTTP requests
+- mongoose: For database operations (optional)
+- node-cron: For scheduling jobs (optional)